 5. Record your sessions

-Most of you will religiously upload your data after every swim, bike or run sessions, so get into the habit of doing the same with your strength workouts.
+If you're an endurance athlete most of you will religiously upload your data after every swim, bike or run sessions, so get into the habit of doing the same with your strength workouts.
 Not only will you be able to monitor your improvements, but you will be able to track when you need to progress with either weight or a different training stimulus.